 One, their name is too long.
-For instance, the URL www.RealEstateInteriorDesignTrends.com (for instance – I haven’t even clocked on that site) hits all the keywords, but it’s long.
+For instance, the URL www.RealEstateInteriorDesignTrends.com (for instance – I haven’t even clicked on that site) hits all the keywords, but it’s long.
 So long, in fact, that most people won’t actually take the time to type it out.

 The other problem is that if you choose a site like RETrends.com instead, as an example.
 These shorter site names and initials are often already taken, and then it may not replicate your exact company name.

 The solution?
 Get both.
 Use the shorter site URL for your blog or website and then register the longer, more accurate name, and then have that forwarded to the shorter URL.
 Problem solved!

-No matter how many sites you’re going to build, the first thing to do is hit Bluehost and register those names.
-Yes, you can register domain names through Bluehost, too, which is super convenient since that’s where you’ll have your hosting, too.
+No matter how many sites you’re going to build, the first thing to do is click here and register those names.
+Yes, you can register domain names through Bluehost, but I prefer to use them for the hosting only and besides, Namecheap is free to sign up for.

 - Purchase blog hosting through Bluehost.

 To start your fantastic WordPress blog, all you need for now is the Basic Plan from Bluehost (you can sign up by clicking here).
 Later on, down the road, you’ll be able to upgrade to their Plus or Business Pro plans, which have some powerful features and tools, but you don’t need to worry about that today if you’re just starting out.
 But they do cost a little more, of course, so stick with the Basic Plan for now.

 This should be the only items in your shopping cart, so make sure that everything else is unchecked and you aren’t paying for any extras that you don’t need.